Ribeira Sacra: Eternal Wines of the Sacred Riverbank

 Creating the Ribeira Sacra

-There’s only one issue with this origin story: it probably isn’t true.
+There’s only one issue with this story: it isn’t true.

-In 1987, the eminent Galician philologist Manuel Vidán Torreira argued that the word rivoyra is an erroneous transcription of revoyra, a name that doesn’t allude to a sacred riverbank, but rather to a sacred oak.
+In 1987, eminent Galician philologist Manuel Vidán Torreira argued that the word rivoyra was an erroneous transcription of revoyra, a name that doesn’t allude to a sacred riverbank at all, but rather to a sacred oak.
 (Revoyra = reboiro, a kind of oak in Galician.)
-The revoyra sacrata was a nearby oak grove known as the “Sacred Grove,” probably because of its importance to the ancient pre-Roman Castro culture whose religion was based around natural elements.
-Despite this thorough explanation, no one paid any attention to Torreira.
+The revoyra sacrata was simply the name for a nearby oak grove, probably known as the “Sacred Grove” because of its importance to the ancient animistic Castro culture.

 In 1993, the designation of Viño da Terra Ribeira Sacra was approved, and in 1996 it became a full-fledged Denominación de Origen.
 From there, growth was slow but constant.

 One advantage for the new wine appellation was the Galician government’s investment in rural tourism.
 Aiming to cater to an urban population that demanded alternate forms of tourism, one of their solutions was to send people to the countryside.
 They needed to unify an area that had been sliced and diced into different segments for years, and that was severely lacking in infrastructure.
-Luckily, the new Ribeira Sacra wine region laid out a perfect boundary for a touristic region, and thus began a symbiotic relationship where the Galician government spent most of the 90s investing in infrastructure: rehabilitating churches and monasteries and generally preparing the Ribeira Sacra to receive tourists—especially the wine-drinking kind.
+The new Ribeira Sacra wine region laid out a convenient boundary for a touristic region, and thus began a symbiotic relationship where the Galician government spent most of the 1990s investing in infrastructure, rehabilitating churches and monasteries, and generally preparing the Ribeira Sacra to receive tourists—especially the wine-drinking kind.

 "Cañón do Sil" by amaianos is licensed under CC BY 2.0